andrea-giovannetti/PropertyRightsOCGs/README.md

-# Agent-Based Simulation of Drug Market Competition
+# Agent-Based Simulation used for generating Figure 4 in: Rozzi, R., Giovannetti, A., Pin, A. and Campana, P. Endogenous Property Rights over Drug Markets: Theory and Evidence from Merseyside, U.K.

 ## Overview
-This repository contains MATLAB code for simulating drug market competition among Organized Crime Groups (OCGs).
-The simulation models territorial control, conflicts over areas, and the effect of exploration intensity on violence and stability in the market.
-Additionally, it includes code to generate Figure 4 from the main text, which visualizes the frequency of violence, mean streak duration, and concentration levels across different locations.
+This repository contains MATLAB code for generating Figure 4 of the paper.
+The script is made of two components: **`simu_drug_markets.m`** and `simu_drug_markets.m`.
+Artificial data is built through an Agent-Based-Model (ABM).
+The ABM explores the effects in terms of conflicts over areas, density of OCGs across areas and OCG for a range of values of the exploration intensity parameter eta.
+Figure 4 visualizes the frequency of violence, mean streak duration, and concentration levels across different locations. the artificial data used in
 ## Contents
 - **`simu_drug_markets.m`**: The core function that runs the agent-based simulation.
 - **Simulation script**: Calls `simu_drug_markets.m` to run the model and compute key statistics.